 As with most fishes, do bettas need air pump as well in their tanks?

 An air pump for an aquarium is a device used to bring air into the water column.
 You can plug it into a socket powered by electricity.
-To produce a bubbling effect, you can use an air line hose tubing from the air pump and put it into the aquarium.
+To produce a bubbling effect, you can use an air-line hose tubing from the air pump and put it into the aquarium.

-This piece of equipment has been in the hobby for so many years and it is inexpensive.
+This piece of equipment has been in a hobby for so many years and it is inexpensive.
 Any beginner going into the hobby of taking care of a new betta fish will surely ask themselves if it needs an air pump.

 Let’s discuss this to give you information to determine whether do bettas need air pump or not.

 A lot of hobbyists will share unique stories regarding how their pet betta fish would react to air pumps.
 Some will tell you that their red betta fish love to swim through the bubbles while others will say that their blue betta fish just ignores it.
 Or that a male betta fish will react differently from a female betta fish but really it depends on the temperament of your own betta fish.
 But do they really need air pumps?

 It is important to remember what type of habitat betta fish originated from.
 They came from the tropical country of Thailand living in shallow rice paddies and streams.
 The flow of water there isn’t very strong.
 There are no air pumps in the wild.

 Betta fish need oxygen to breathe and they have a specialized breathing evolution.
 They can use their labyrinth organ to extract oxygen directly from the air they gulp from the water surface aside from using their gills.